-You are eligible for a Disability Pension if you have at least 180 months (15 years) of Service Credits, have reached age 50 and you become totally and permanently disabled while working in Covered Employment.
-There is a 6-month waiting period between the date when you first stop working due to total and permanent disability and the earliest date when your Disability Pension can begin.
+You are eligible for a Disability Pension if you have at least 120 months (10 years) of Service Credit and you become totally and permanently disabled while working in Covered Employment.
+There is a 6-month waiting period between the date when you first stop working due to total and permanent disability and the date when your Disability Pension can begin.
 If your application is received more than 9 months after you stop working in Covered Employment, your Disability Pension will not commence before the first day of the month after your application is received by the Board.
+If you were part of the Window Cleaners Union Local No. 2 Pension Plan, different rules may apply.
+See Appendix A on pages 45-47.